×

 PRIMARY KEY (id)

-if exists.
-It will not occur an error if it does not exist, because we are using
+It will not occur an error if it does not exist, because we are using IF EXISTS keywordDROP TABLE IF EXISTS notes

-The same goes when creating a new table.
 It will not cause an error if a table with the same name already exists.
-If the table does not exist, it will create one with the specified fields:

 `id` int(11) NOT NULL,